codacy/chart/docs/index.md

     -   [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) within one minor version difference of your cluster

         !!! important
-            **If you are using MicroK8s** you don't need to install kubectl because you will execute all `kubectl` commands as `microk8s.kubectl` commands instead.
+            **If you're using MicroK8s** you don't need to install kubectl because you will execute all `kubectl` commands as `microk8s.kubectl` commands instead.
 To simplify this, [check how to create an alias](infrastructure/microk8s-quickstart.md#notes-on-installing-codacy) for `kubectl`.

     -   [Helm](https://helm.sh/docs/intro/install/) version >= 3.2